Nowa Ruda, Lower Silesian Voivodeship: After World War II

 Following the defeat of Nazi Germany in World War II the region became part of Poland, and the town took on its present name, with the German population being expelled in accordance to the Potsdam Agreement.
 It was repopulated by Poles, expellees from former eastern Poland annexed by the Soviet Union, settlers from central Poland and miners returning from France.
 In 1973 the settlement of Słupiec was included within the town limits as a new district.
 In 1976 and 1979 mining disasters occurred, in which 17 and 7 miners respectively died.
 After the adoption of Ostpolitik by the German Chancellor Willy Brandt, the former German inhabitants were allowed to travel to their hometowns and tried to establish relations with the current population and the Holy See redrew the boundaries of the ecclesiastical provinces along the post-war borders.
 On 28 June 1972 the Catholic parishes of Nowa Ruda were transferred from the traditional Hradec Králové diocese (est. 1664; Ecclesiastical Province of Bohemia) to the Archdiocese of Wrocław.

+From 1975 to 1998 it was administratively located in the former Wałbrzych Voivodeship.

 The area was notable in the Middle Ages as a source of rich iron ore deposits.
 Until 2000 there was also a coal mine and a gabbro mine in Nowa Ruda's borough of Słupiec.